 The basic component of a PhysioBank data set is a record, which consists of data that describe a single subject, simulation, or experimental run.
 Typically, a record contains one or more signals and one or more sets of annotations, together with header information (described below).

 Also in this context, an annotation is a label that "points" to a specific sampling interval (or frame interval) in the record (and optionally to a specific signal as well).
 Each annotation can have a small number of numeric attributes, as well as either a string or a URL, associated with it.
-Annotations are commonly used in PhysioBank databases to label heart beats, and to record observations and events that do not take place at uniform intervals.
+Annotations are commonly used in PhysioBank data collections to label heart beats, and to record observations and events that occur at non-uniform or infrequent intervals.

 Many medical device manufacturers have either adopted PhysioBank-compatible formats natively, or provide a means of exporting their proprietary data into a PhysioBank-compatible format.
 Sometimes, for historical reasons, the term "MIT format" is used to describe a PhysioBank-compatible format.
 European Data Format (EDF), used widely to store unannotated data, differs from the formats most often used in PhysioBank in that it does not make use of external header files, but it is fully PhysioBank-compatible.
 The newer EDF+, which is a variant of EDF that incorporates a limited capability for storing annotations, is mostly PhysioBank-compatible (but see this note about EDF+ annotations).
 BDF and BDF+ (variants of EDF and EDF+ for 24-bit data) are also PhysioBank-compatible.